gperaza/UL-lecture-notes/_sources/U1-M1-L3-unsup-outlier-detection.md

 Two clusters of different density for which KNN based methods perform poorly.
 Source: Mahito Sugiyama course on Data Mining (<https://mahito.nii.ac.jp/lecture>)
 ```

-## LOF
+## Density based OD: Local Outlier Factor (LOF)

 The local outlier factor {cite}`breunig2000lof,enwiki:992466888` is the most well-known local anomaly detection algorithm and also introduced the idea of local anomalies first.
 To calculate the LOF score, three steps have to be computed:

-1. The k-nearest-neighbors have to be found for each record x.
-In case of distance tie of the kth neighbor, more than k neighbors are used.
+1. The k-nearest-neighbors have to be found for each record $x$.
+In case of distance tie of the kth neighbor, more than $k$ neighbors are used.

-2. Using these k-nearest-neighbors $N_k$, the local density for a record is estimated by computing the local reachability density (LRD):
+2. Using these k-nearest-neighbors $N_k(x)$ (the set of neighbors), the local density for a record is estimated by computing the local reachability density (LRD):

     $$
       LRD_k(x) = 1/\left(  \frac{\sum\limits_{o\in N_k(x)} d_k(x,o)}{\left|N_k(x)\right|} \right)
       $$

-    whereas dk(·) is the reachability distance.
+    whereas $d_k(x,o)$ is the reachability distance.
 Except for some very rare situations in highly dense clusters, this is the Euclidean distance.

 3. Finally, the LOF score is computed by comparing the LRD of a record with the LRDs of its k neighbors: